Olareanu/AnagramGenerator/README.md

 ## Acknowledgments

-Special thanks to my lads Razvan Filea ([The Luck Coder] (https://github.com/TheLuckyCoder) ) and Oancea David.
-This project would not have been posible without them.
+Special thanks to my lads Razvan Filea [The Lucky Coder](https://github.com/TheLuckyCoder)  and Oancea David who helped me out when I got stuck.\
-We are all part of the [Gear Maniacs Robotics Team] (https://gearmaniacs.ro/)
+We are all part of the [Gear Maniacs Robotics Team](https://gearmaniacs.ro/)